Epic of King Gesar: Gesar and the Kingdom of Ling

-In Tibet, the existence of Gesar as a historical figure is rarely questioned (Samuel 1993) (Li Lianrong 2001).
+In Tibet, the existence of Gesar as a historical figure is rarely questioned.
 Some scholars have argued that he was born in 1027, based on a note in a 19th-century chronicle, the Mdo smad chos 'byung by Brag dgon pa dkon mchog bstan pa rab.
 Certain core episodes appear to reflect events recorded at the dawn of Tibetan history.
 For example, the marriage to a Chinese princess is reminiscent of legends concerning king Songtsän Gampo's alliance marriage with Princess Wencheng in 641.
 Legends variously place him in Golok, (Note: A Xinhua News Agency report in 2002 registers that Han and Sino-Tibetan scholars had confidently pinned down the mythical Gesar's roots in Axu town in the prairie of Dege County located in the Garzê Tibetan Autonomous Prefecture of southwest Sichuan Province.
 In this interpretation, Gesar's 'soul mountain' would be the famous snow peak of Golog in modern Qinghai Province.
 Xinhua News Agency 'Birthplace of Tibetan Hero Gesser Confirmed, 8 July 2002.) between Dotō and Domé, (Note: Shakabpa 2010 discusses the great confusion in Tibetan sources over Gesar, identified as a magical lord named Lingjé Gesar Kyechok Norbu Dradül and his putative birthplace, but placing his year of birth in 1053 or 1060(=1081).
 See note 1 p.194.) or in Markham, Tanak, Öyuk or the village of Panam on the Nyang River.

 Given the mythological and allegorical elements of the story, which defy place and time, the historicity of figures within the cycle remain indeterminate.
 Although the epic was sung all over Tibetan-speaking regions, with Kham and Amdo long regarded as centers of its diffusion, traditions do connect Gesar with the former Kingdom of Ling.
-In Tibetan, gling means "island" but like the Sanskrit word dvīpa, it can also carrt the secondary meaning of "continent".
+In Tibetan, gling means "island" but like the Sanskrit word dvīpa, it can also carry the secondary meaning of "continent".
 Ling was a petty kingdom located in Kham, between the Yangtze and Yalong River.
 The Gsumge Mani Stone Castle, situated near the source of the Yalong River, houses a shrine dedicated to Gesar at its centre.
 A historical kingdom of Lingtsang existed until the 20th century.